aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 2. Provisioner spec requirement fields are not necessary, as karpenter will dynamically choose (i.e. leaving instance-type blank will let karpenter choose approrpriate sizing).
 3. Consolidation, which is a flag that enables , is supported on versions 0.15.0 and later.
 It is also mutually exclusive with `ttlSecondsAfterempty`, so if you provide both properties, the addon will throw an error.
 4. Weight, which is a property to prioritize provisioners based on weight, is supported on versions 0.16.0 and later.
 Addon will throw an error if weight is provided for earlier versions.
+5. Interruption Handling, which is a native way to handle interruption due to involuntary interruption events, is supported on versions 0.19.0 and later.
+For interruption handling in the earlier versions, Karpenter supports using AWS Node Interruption Handler (which you will need to add as an add-on and ***must be in add-on array after the Karpenter add-on*** for it to work.

 ## Using Karpenter